yukikitayama/leetcode-python/README.md

 - Often times you don't need to code the brute force solution in interview if you can come up with a better solution.
 - Just speak out the brute force approach.

+## Design

+- Have as less attributes as possible, even if attributes are convenient.
+  - Less attributes mean that the manipulation logic is simpler and less error-prone.
+  - Less space, so efficiency to the runtime performance.

 ## Amortized Analysis

 - Gives the average performance of each operation in the worst case.